Mark di Suvero: Career

-Shortly thereafter, he was involved in a near-fatal elevator accident on March 26, 1960, while working at a construction site.
-He had a broken back and severe spinal injures; doctors believed he wouldn't be able to walk again.
-While in rehabilitation, he learned to work with an arc welder which became critical for later pieces.
-He made a recovery in four years and could walk without assistance by 1965.
-He is one of the sixteen artists included in the book Chronicles of Courage: Very Special Artists as a result of this accident and the subsequent effect it had upon his health.
+On March 26, 1960, while working at a construction site, he was involved in a near-fatal elevator accident, resulting in a broken back and severe spinal injuries.
+Treating physicians initially believed he would be unable to walk again.
+While in rehabilitation, however, he learned to work with an arc welder, which he used in later pieces.
+His recovery took four years.
+By 1965, he was able to walk without assistance.
+He is one of the 16 artists featured in Chronicles of Courage: Very Special Artists, a book that featured the accident and the subsequent effect it had on his health.

-Di Suvero was a founding member of the Park Place Gallery in 1963 with Forrest Myers, Leo Valledor, Peter Forakis, among others, until the Gallery's closure on July 31, 1967.
+Di Suvero was a founding member of the Park Place Gallery in 1963 with Forrest Myers, Leo Valledor, Peter Forakis, and others.
+The gallery closed in July 1967.

+di Suvero bought and repaired a broken crane after receiving a National Endowment for the Arts grant, and used it to build Are Years What?
+(For Marianne Moore) (1967).
+This was the first sculpture to be built using a crane in the United States.

-Di Suvero protested the Vietnam War, for which he was twice arrested, before he left the United States in 1971.
+Di Suvero protested the Vietnam War, and was arrested twice.
+He left the United States in 1971.
 During his four-year self-exile, he exhibited his works in the Netherlands and Germany, taught at the Università Internazionale dell'Arte, and lived in Chalon-sur-Saône, France where he maintained one of his studios on a barge until 1989.
 His French barge, Rêve de signes, has since been turned into La Vie des Formes, an atelier for emerging artists, which has been moored at Montceau-les-Mines since 2009.

 In 1975, his sculptures were exhibited in the Tuileries Garden in Paris, the first living artist to hold an exhibition there.
 He later returned to the United States and opened a studio in Petaluma, California in 1975.
 While the Petaluma studio is still active, di Suvero moved to New York City and opened a studio there.

-In 1976, the Whitney Museum of American Art housed a retrospective exhibition of di Suvero's smaller structures, while the city of New York exhibited some of his larger sculptures all around town.
+In 1976, the Whitney Museum of American Art in Manhattan housed a retrospective exhibition of di Suvero's smaller structures, while the city of New York exhibited some of his larger sculptures all around town.
+It was the first citywide exhibition in the United States.
 His 1966 sculpture, Praise for Elohim Adonai, was erected in front of the Seagram Building.
+In January 2024, the work was permanently installed adjacent to David Chipperfield's East Building for the Saint Louis Art Museum.